 •Create a project from the template.

-•styles - contains project styles and color schemes
+•styles - contains project styles and color schemes.

-To open existing project, select Open project.
+To open an existing project, select Open project.

 You can save your project as a template.